 Welfare indicators

-In addition to the environment-based parameters required by law (Regulation 1099/2009) like electrical settings in case of electrical stunning, (records of) gas concentrations in case of CO2 stunning and the stun to-stick time interval, inspectors should use animal-based indicators.
-To assess proper and effective handling, stunning and bleeding, welfare indicators will be suggested by EURCAW-Pigs.
-Each indicator will described in an indicator factsheet, by suggesting an inspection and scoring method, and summarizing the underlying welfare concern and legal requirements.
+In addition to the resource and management-based parameters required by law (Regulation 1099/2009) like electrical settings in case of electrical stunning, (records of) gas concentrations in case of CO2 stunning and the stun-to-stick interval, inspectors should use animal-based indicators to assess proper and effective handling, stunning and bleeding.
+EURCAW-Pigs developed three factsheets, each combining several indicators, one related to handling and moving pigs to the stunner, and two related to monitoring of stunning and bleeding efficiency (see ‘Show more’).

 Training courses